llvm/lighthouse/README.md

 ## Getting up and running

 For the time being, `lighthouse` depends on just the Python bindings for [`mlir`](https://github.com/llvm/eudsl/releases).
-To install this dependency, obtain the [`uv`](https://docs.astral.sh/uv/getting-started/installation/#pypi) Python package manager and run the following in the root of the project:
+To install this dependency along with `lighthouse` python package, obtain the [`uv`](https://docs.astral.sh/uv/getting-started/installation/#pypi) Python package manager and run the following in the root of the project:
 ```
 $ uv venv  # Create a .venv virtualenv
-$ uv sync  # Install the `mlir-python-bindings` dependency into the virtualenv
+$ uv sync  # Install the `mlir-python-bindings` and `lighthouse` into the virtualenv
 $ uv sync --extra ingress-torch-cpu  # Optionally install the dependencies for torch ingress
 ```